vgcrld/gpe-agent-pure-get/README.md

 ## Usage

+Get data from a pure storage array to be used for populating Zabbix.

-pureget -i <array-ip-fqdn> -r request
+`pureget -i <array-ip-fqdn> -r request`

 ## Supported Requests

-versions
+* versions
-lag
+* lag